JonaGuzman/db2-jdbc-setup/setup/wsl-setup-docs.md

 Before running the setup script, ensure you have:
 - Windows 10 version 2004 or higher
 - WSL2 installed and configured
+   - `wsl --install`
+   - restart
+   - once in wsl lets run bash script (use mount for c drive)
 - Administrator privileges
 - Ubuntu or Debian-based WSL distribution